 The episode "Hurricane Fluttershy" had a flashback to Flight Camp when Fluttershy failed a flying test and crashed, after which she was surrounded by her class mates and subjected to a Circle of Shame.
-This makes a simular flashback scene in Getting Back on Your Hooves were a near identical incident happened to Rainbow Dash not only plausable, but even more disturbing.
+This makes a similar flashback scene in Getting Back on Your Hooves, where a near identical incident happened to Rainbow Dash, not only plausible, but even more disturbing.
 Even the author was a bit freaked out by this.

 At one point in "The Crystal Empire Part 2", Twilight uses dark magic, which causes her magic to go from magenta to black, to find a secret underground staircase made by King Sombra.
 In the fanfic Pages Of Harmony, written several months before The Crystal Empire aired, Twilight's Mad Scientist Laboratory is reached through a staircase very much like Sombra's, and her magic's color changes from magenta to black.

 The Fanfic Trixcord involved Trixie, after being terrorized by Discord, run into an open street where she gets her neck snapped being run over by a carriage (she gets better).
 The episode Magic Duel had an insane Trixie with semi-fourth wall breaking powers declare she did not trust wheels.